keboola/component-klaviyo-v2/README.md

 "fetch_by_segment" extracts all profiles contained in specific segments, specified in the list of Segment IDs.
   - List IDs (fetch_profiles_by_list) - [OPT] array of list IDs
   - Segment IDs (fetch_profiles_by_segment) - [OPT] array of segment IDs

+**Note:** Events endpoint contains deeply nested data, which can lead to long column names.
+This has to be addressed using Rename Columns processor.

 Sample Configuration
 =============